Rishiofficial432-432/lexus/now.md

 -   **How it Works:** When you select the "Journal" view, you see a calendar on the left and a writing area on the right.
 You can click on any date in the calendar to view, edit, or create an entry for that day.
 As you write, your entry is saved automatically.
 Any date on the calendar that has an entry will be marked with a small dot, giving you a visual overview of your journaling history.

-### The DocuMind Workflow
+### The VisualMind Workflow

 This feature turns static documents into dynamic, interactive mind maps.

 *   **Example Scenario:** You have a dense, 20-page research paper in PDF format that you need to understand for an exam.
-*   **Your Action:** You select the "DocuMind" view and upload the PDF file.
+*   **Your Action:** You select the "VisualMind" view and upload the PDF file.
-*   **The Result:** Lexus processes the document and generates a visual mind map.
+*   **The Result:** LEXUS processes the document and generates a visual mind map.
 The paper's title becomes the central node.
 Major sections ("Introduction," "Methodology") become the main branches, and sub-headings become smaller branches connected to them.
 *   **Interaction:** You can pan, zoom, and drag the nodes to reorganize the map.
 If you click on a specific node (e.g., "Data Analysis"), the AI Assistant sidebar will provide a concise explanation of that concept based on the information within your uploaded document.

 ### Google Workspace Integration Workflow

 Securely bring in content from your Google Drive.

 *   **Connecting Your Account:** You navigate to the "Workspace" view and click "Sign in with Google."
-You'll be prompted to grant Lexus read-only permission for your Google Drive files.
-This is a secure process, and Lexus can only view, not edit, your files.
+You'll be prompted to grant LEXUS read-only permission for your Google Drive files.
+This is a secure process, and LEXUS can only view, not edit, your files.
 *   **Importing a Document:** Once connected, you can search your Drive.
 You find a Google Doc named "Project Proposal" and click the "Import" button.
-*   **The Result:** Lexus instantly creates a new note in your Notes view titled "Imported: Project Proposal."
+*   **The Result:** LEXUS instantly creates a new note in your Notes view titled "Imported: Project Proposal."
 The note's content is the full text of your Google Doc, with formatting preserved.

 ---

 ## 4. The AI Assistant: Your Central Command

-The AI Assistant in the right sidebar is the most powerful way to use Lexus.
+The AI Assistant in the right sidebar is the most powerful way to use LEXUS.
 It understands natural language and can execute commands across the entire app using a technology called "function calling."

 #### **Example Workflows:**